h2oai/tutorials/Driverless AI/get-started-with-open-source-custom-recipes/get-started-with-open-source-custom-recipes.md

 https://github.com/h2oai/driverlessai-recipes/blob/rel-1.9.1/scorers/classification/binary/brier_loss.py
 ~~~

 6\.
-See task 4 of this tutorial to follow the process of uploading a recipe via the raw URL.
+See task 4 of this self-paced course to follow the process of uploading a recipe via the raw URL.

 ### Uploading Recipes from Local Machine

-For this tutorial, we are using **Driverless AI 1.9.1**, so we will be working off the Driverless AI 1.9.1 branch.
+For this self-paced course, we are using **Driverless AI 1.9.1**, so we will be working off the Driverless AI 1.9.1 branch.

 1\.
 Open the link below on a separate tab.
 Make sure the branch is **rel-1.9.1**: